David Bowie: The Genesis of Tin Machine

 1988-09-30

-π Los Angeles, πΊπΈ USA
+π Los Angeles, USA πΊπΈ

 ποΈ Sunset Marquis

-πΈ Event: Month-End Review: Building Group Identity
+πΈ Event: Chronology: Month-End Review and Building Group Identity

 ποΈ Sunset Marquis

-πΈ Event: Month-End Review: Building Group Identity
+πΈ Event: Chronology: Month-End Review and Building Group Identity

 Visual Identity & Artistic Retreat β October 1988